MantossG/LITA_CLASS_Project/README.md

 # LITA_CLASS_Project
-This is where I document my Data Analysis project at LITA training
+This is where I document my Data Analysis project at LITA training with the Icubator Hub